zoli0829/IdleIncome/README.md

 - **SwiftUI** – User interface framework
 - **Combine** – Reactive updates for earnings and timers
 - **iOS** – Targeted for iPhone/iPad

 ---

-## Work In Progress

-- More detailed statistics and challenges to gamify breaks.
-- Automatic reset of daily, weekly, and monthly earnings.
-- Improved UI/UX for tracking multiple breaks per day.

----